Uthuru Janani Power Station

-The Uthuru Janani Power Station (also sometimes called the New Chunnakam Power Station, as it is the replacement of the former Chunnakam Power Station) is a 24-megawatt thermal power station commissioned on 1 January 2013, in Chunnakam, Sri Lanka.
-The power station consists of three diesel-run generating units with a capacity of 8 MW each, producing 176 GWh annually.
-Built and operated by the Ceylon Electricity Board for Rs.
-3.5 billion, the power station costs Rs.
-17.86 to generate one unit (1 KWh) of electricity.
+The Uthuru Janani Power Station (also sometimes called the New Chunnakam Power Station, as it is the replacement of the former Chunnakam Power Station) is a 24-megawatt thermal power station commissioned in January 2013 and officially inaugurated on 12 February 2013 in Chunnakam, Sri Lanka.
+It is owned and operated by the Ceylon Electricity Board (CEB).
+The power station consists of three diesel engine generating units operating on heavy fuel oil with a capacity of 8 MW each.
+In 2024, the station generated 92.551 GWh of gross electricity and 89.716 GWh of net electricity, with a plant factor of 43.9%.